cdap-guides/cdap-flow-guide/README.md

 }
 ```

-Next we create the Tracker flowlet, which reads the output of the Parser flowlet and updates how many times each disk reported a slow read.
+Next we create the `Tracker` Flowlet, which reads the output of the `Parser` Flowlet, and updates how many times each disk reported a slow read.
-If a disk records too many slow reads, the Tracker places it in a separate dataset used to track slow disks that may need to be replaced soon.
+If a disk records too many slow reads, the `Tracker` places it in a separate dataset used to track slow disks that may need to be replaced soon.

 ``` {.sourceCode .java}
 public class Tracker extends AbstractFlowlet {